maximilianh/cellBrowser/README.md

     sudo cbBuild -o /var/www/

+Instead of specifying "-o" all the time, you can also add a line like this to your ~/.bashrc to point to your html directory:

+    export CBOUT=/var/www

 We hope you do not use this software on Windows.
-We could make it work, as it's only Python but we would rather avoid working with Windows.
+Contact us if you have to.

 ### Process an expression matrix with ScanPy